 Although it is in the middle of the country side Le Village du Bois is easy to reach.
-It is equidistant (just 5km) from the town of Talmont St Hilaire (supermarkets, bars, restaurants, shops, chateau), Port Bourgenay, the Blue Flag sandy beach at Plage Veillon and an excellent 18 hole championship golf course.
+It is equidistant (just 5km – 5 minutes in the car) from the town of Talmont St Hilaire (supermarkets, bars, restaurants, shops, chateau), the marina at Port Bourgenay, the Blue Flag sandy beach at Plage Veillon and an excellent 18 hole championship golf course.

-We are just one hour away from La Rochelle, famed for the La Pallice harbour and its beautifully preserved period architecture.
+We are just one hour away from the World famous Puy du Fou and La Rochelle, famed for the La Pallice harbour and its beautifully preserved period architecture.
 Even closer and accessible by car or on bicycle (just a 15 km drive or off-road cycle along le Corniche) are the fabulous beaches, shops, zoo, quayside restaurants and bars of Les Sables d’Olonne; the start point for the famous Vendée Globe Round the World Yacht race.

 The South Vendée